prime roots koji charcuterie

 Wildtype is using living cells to develop whole cuts of sushi-grade salmon.

-Prime Roots is far from the only Silicon Valley startup using something other than plants to produce premium meatless meats that don’t require sandwich buns—or even cooking.
+Prime Roots is far from the only Silicon Valley startup using something other than plants to produce premium meatless proteins that don’t call for burger buns—or even cooking.
 Wildtype, a start-up founded by Aryé Elfenbein and Justin Kolbeck, has developed sushi-grade cuts of salmon by cultivating cells, another technology driving experimentation in the world of futuristic protein.
 The process involves taking cells from living salmon and growing them in a controlled environment to produce whole cuts of fish.

 The founders say cultivated seafood can help lessen the environmental strain on our oceans.

-According to Elfenbein, the world’s demand for seafood is putting added pressure on an already increasingly contaminated seafood supply.
+According to Elfenbein, the world’s demand for seafood is putting added pressure on an increasingly stressed seafood supply.
 “There are many elements of our seafood today that shouldn't be there, everything from heavy metals to antibiotics to more parasites than we’ve seen in the past,” he explains.
-Kolbeck also points out a 2021 study which revealed that bottom trawling, a fishing method that involves dragging giant nets along the sea floor, releases as much carbon emissions as the worldwide aviation industry—which is destructive to marine biodiversity and threatens the ocean’s ability to function as a carbon sink.
+Kolbeck also points out a 2021 study which revealed that bottom trawling, a fishing method that involves dragging giant nets along the sea floor, releases as much carbon emissions as the worldwide aviation industry—destroying marine biodiversity and threatening the ocean’s ability to function as a carbon sink.
 “Our ocean’s ability to keep our planet relatively cool will not work as well if all we have in the ocean is jellyfish, which is the trajectory that we're on right now,” says Kolbeck.

-But seafood does offer an abundance of nutritional value, from protein to essential fatty acids, so by giving consumers an option with a smaller environmental footprint, Kolbeck and Elfenbein hope seafood enthusiasts will make the climate-conscious choice that still provides the same omega-3 fats as naturally-grown salmon.
+But seafood does offer an abundance of nutritional value, from protein to essential fatty acids, so by giving consumers an option with a smaller environmental footprint, Kolbeck and Elfenbein hope seafood enthusiasts will make a climate-conscious choice that still provides the same omega-3 fats as naturally grown salmon.

 According to the co-founders, the protein content of Wildtype’s fish is still lower than that of traditional salmon, and one of the company’s priorities is bringing that number up.
 The company is also in the midst of a pre-market consultation process with the Food & Drug Administration (FDA).
-While they recognize that consumer acceptance of cell-based seafood will take time, Kolbeck and Elfenbein have high hopes that FDA approval will make a big impact—and allow them to increase production capacity and bring production costs down.
+While the two recognize that consumer acceptance of cell-based seafood will take time, Kolbeck and Elfenbein have high hopes that FDA approval will make a big impact, and allow them to increase production capacity and bring costs down.

 “There’s such a fine balance to making an alternative product that has the right texture, whether it be juiciness, fibrousness, firmness, fattiness,” says Celia Homyak, co-director of the Alternative Meats Lab.
 On top of this already tall order, she notes, fish pose unique challenges because ”a lot of seafood is very light in color and slightly transparent.”

-Still, with more and more animal-free proteins hitting the market, Homyak hypothesizes that plant-based meat in general is well on its way to replacing animal meat in a significant portion of Americans’ diets, while cell-based meat is likely further down the road, largely because the research is in earlier stages.
+Still, with more and more animal-free proteins hitting the market, Homyak hypothesizes that plant-based meat in general is well on its way to replacing animal meat in a significant portion of Americans’ diets, while cell-based meat is likely further down the road, largely because the research is still in early stages.
 But she doesn’t know if alternative meats will ever fully replace animal meats—or even if they should.
 “Meat serves a purpose in people’s everyday culture and lives,” says Homyak.
-Rather, she believes the goal should be to “decrease that environmental impact that animals have,” while “increasing our vegetable intake, which is just better for everyone’s health.”
+She believes the goal should be to “decrease that environmental impact that animals have” while “increasing our vegetable intake, which is just better for everyone’s health," she notes.

 Continue to Next Story